webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 use '''x''' and '''y''' coordinate attributes to position [[svg/elements/text|'''text''']] elements directly within a graphic.
-This example relies on SVG's characteristic ability to place text along a path:
+This example relies on SVG's characteristic ability to place text along a curved path:

 [[Image:svgGrandTour_eyeball_textRotate.png|200px]]

-The text appears to wrap around a [[svg/elements/circle|'''circle''']] element, but circles do not have start and end points, so instead you need to use the rather complex ''A'' path command to draw two elliptical arc curves, each facing the other and originating at the left edge:
+The text appears to wrap around a [[svg/elements/circle|'''circle''']] element, but since circles do not have start and end points, you need to use the rather complex ''A'' path command to draw two elliptical arc curves, each facing the other and originating at the left edge:

 <syntaxhighlight lang="xml">
 <path id="irisPath" d="M 60,100 A 40,40 0 0 1 140,100 A 40,40 0 0 1 60,100 "/>